samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 ### Our Zero-Nodes are Neutral & Private

-- We did a lot of work on using the blockchain (technology which powers crypto currency)
+- A lot of work has done on using the blockchain (technology which powers crypto currency)
 	- to guarantee privacy and net neutrality.
 - Easy to use by everyone
 	- no need for complex integration services to deliver complex IT applications